raylutz/daffodil/README.md

 The explicit nature of the `.apply_dtypes()` method makes it feasible to avoid any conversion if say only `str` formatted columns are needed, and improve performance, and the operation of conversion of types is easy to understand.

+If a schema is attached to the daffodil instance, then dtypes will be determined from the schema.

 ### `.flatten()`

 PYON is Python Object Notation, like JSON, but uses single quotes when writing but can read either single or double quotes, and can represent any core python object, such as lists, dicts, sets, and tuples.
 It also can handle non-string keys (None, integers and tuples, for example) in dicts.
 All objects found are converted to PYON when written automatially.
 To save space in the .csv file, use 0 an 1 to represent booleans.
-See https://github.com/raylutz/README.md for more information on PYON.
+See https://github.com/raylutz/pyon/blob/main/README.md for more information on PYON.

-It is no longer necessary to manually flatten  `list` or `dict` objects using the `.flatten()` method.
+It is no longer necessary to manually flatten  `list` or `dict` objects using the `.flatten()` method, as long as booleans are already specified as integers (0, 1) and '' are used instead of None.

     my_daf.flatten().to_csv('filename.csv')